craigkerstiens/postgresguide.com/source/SQL/select.rst

 Querying Data
 -------------

 Lets start by laying out some data.
 In this case lets start with our users, this is the first part in constructing a query (knowing where your data is coming from).
 The next part is examining what data we can query.
-We can again do this with the `\d' command, though this time we'll append the table name to it:
+We can again do this with the `\\d` command, though this time we'll append the table name to it:

 .. code-block:: sql